Looking 4 Myself: Commercial performance

-Looking 4 Myself was predicted to sell 120,000 – 130,000 units during its first-week in the United States, based upon first day sales.
-The figure was under-weight compared to his previous effort Raymond vs. Raymond (2010), which sold 329,000 units during the same period and to date has sold over two million copies worldwide.
-The album debuted at number one on the US Billboard 200 chart on the week ending June 17, 2012, selling 128,000 copies in its first week.
+Looking 4 Myself debuted at number one on the US Billboard 200 chart on the week ending June 17, 2012, selling 128,000 copies in its first week.
 The album marks Usher's fourth consecutive number one album.
 In its second week, the album dropped to number six on the chart, selling an additional 48,000 copies.
 In its third week, the album dropped to number nine on the chart, selling 36,000 more units.
 In its fourth week, the album dropped to number fifteen, and in its fifth week rose to number fourteen, selling 20,178 copies.
 As of October 2014, the album has sold 504,000 copies in the United States.

 In the United Kingdom, the album debuted at number three on the UK Albums Chart, selling 27,000 units, giving Usher his fifth consecutive top-three album in the country.
 It sold sixteen units less than Amy MacDonald's third studio album Life in a Beautiful Light which debuted one place ahead at number 2.
 On August 21, 2015, the album was certified gold by the British Phonographic Industry (BPI), for sales of 100,000 copies.

 In Australia, the album debuted at number three on the ARIA Albums Chart, giving Usher his fifth consecutive top-five album in the country.
 The album debuted at number fifteen on the Japanese Albums Chart, selling 6,727 copies, on the week ending June 17, 2012.
 It debuted at number four on the Dutch Albums Chart, and number five on the Swiss Albums Chart.
 In New Zealand, the album peaked at number eleven on the New Zealand Albums Chart, while only remaining on the chart for five weeks.
 In Canada, the album also debuted and peaked at number seven on the Canadian Albums Chart and Taiwan at number seven, in Germany at number eight and South Africa at number ten.